Harlow: Governance

-There are two tiers of local government covering Harlow, at district and county level: Harlow Council and Essex County Council.
+There are two tiers of local government covering Harlow, at district and county level: Harlow District Council and Essex County Council.
 The district council has been controlled by the Conservative Party since 2021.
 It is based at Harlow Civic Centre at the Water Gardens in the town centre.

-The Member of Parliament (MP) for Harlow since the 2024 general election is Labour Chris Vince.
+For national elections, the town forms part of the Harlow constituency, which also includes adjoining rural areas.
+Since the 2024 general election the constituency has been represented by Chris Vince of the Labour Party.
 He defeated Conservative candidate Hannah Ellis with a majority of 2,504 (5.8%).

-In 2015 Harlow was the first town in Britain to take out a district wide injunction against unauthorised encampments by Travellers.
-However following a court hearing in July 2020 Harlow Council withdrew the injunction.
+In 2015 Harlow was the first town in Britain to take out a district-wide injunction against unauthorised encampments by Travellers.
+Following a court hearing in July 2020, Harlow Council withdrew the injunction.